- Adopt / Give Up

 I am a plus size girl who is working on losing the extra pounds I have packed on.
 With my new healthy diet of quality food and healthy treats, I should be fit in no time!
 I look forward to my leash walks and I am very calm and never pull.
 The exercise I get on our long walks should also help with my weight loss plan.

 Of course I love tennis balls!
 I am a Golden Retriever after all!
 Car rides are always a fun way to explore my surroundings and enjoy being close to my humans.
-I have never met a cat, so I am not sure how I feel about those little balls of fur and although I lived with two small dogs in my previous home, I need a little time to observe other dogs before I commit to becoming buddies.
+I have never met a cat, so I am not sure how I feel about those little balls of fur.
+I lived with two small dogs in my previous home and like to try and engage my foster sibling in playing with me.
 I have been busy working on learning some basic obedience commands.
 I already know leave it, drop it and come, but there is so much more to learn.
 Could continuing education classes be in my future?

 Men sometimes make me a little nervous.
 When males come to my foster home, I usually scurry away and keep my safe distance so I can safely observe them.
 I may even bark at them to tell them I am not ready to meet them yet.
 After I become accustomed to their voices and feel sure that they will be gentle with me, I will accept their pats and ear rubs.
 Thunder storms also make me feel a little anxious, so I either get close to Foster Mom for comfort or just find a safe corner to curl up in and try to relax.
 Foster Mom calls me “Spunky” because I am always ready for new adventures and any attention offered.
 I show my spunky side when I grab the corner of a nearby throw rug and toss it in the air hoping to entice someone to join me in a wild game of chase the little rug.
 Sometimes I play “Grab The Sock” when my humans are getting dressed.
 I then strut around with it as if to say, “Look at me.
 Look what I’ve got!”
 Everyone thinks I am very entertaining.